ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_faq.rst

 running a command locally in these ways:

-* Unless using an authentication option like CredSSP or Kerberos with credential delegation, the WinRM process does not have the ability to delegate the user's credentials to a network resource, causing ``Access is Denied`` errors.
+* Unless using an authentication option like CredSSP or Kerberos with credential delegation, the WinRM process cannot delegate the user's credentials to a network resource, causing ``Access is Denied`` errors.